filteredwaterdev/true-ai-export/README.md

 Cmd-C copies only the DOM fragment.
 The content is accessible to the browser's own find function but not to the clipboard.

-This has been confirmed on Claude.ai and at least one other noteworthy AI web interface.
+The regression has been confirmed on Claude.ai and at least one other noteworthy AI web interface.

 ### This is not a server-side constraint